GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

 Sets of genomic feature indices can be used later for enrichment analysis using the enrichment module (see below).

-Using a reference table for filter operations
+Using an attribute reference table for filter operations
 ----------------------------------------------

 A Reference Table contains various user-defined attributes (such as 'genes expressed in intestine', 'epigenetic genes' or 'genes that have paralogs') and their value for each genomic feature.